-The American Indian Program exists to encourage participation of Native Americans in Smithsonian activities and to support collection research, exhibitions, and public programming as they relate to Native peoples.
-More information can be found here.
+- American Indian Program encourages participation of Native Americans in Smithsonian activities through fellowships that support collections research, exhibitions, and public programming as they relate to Native peoples.
+More information, click here.

 Smithsonian American Art Museum and its Renwick Gallery (SAAM)

+In addition, the museum offers several named fellowships.
 The Joe and Wanda Corn Fellowship is endowed by their former students Mike Wilkins and Sheila Duignan and supports scholars whose research interests span American art and American history.
 Recipients will draw on the Smithsonian’s broad resources in both areas, utilizing the holdings of the Smithsonian American Art Museum and the Smithsonian’s National Museum of American History.
 The Douglass Foundation Fellowship in American Art is awarded annually to a predoctoral scholar conducting research in American art.
 The Patricia and Phillip Frost Fellowship is offered to support research in American art and visual culture.
 The George Gurney Fellowship funds pre- and postdoctoral research on American art, preferably sculpture, in honor of the distinguished career of the museum’s former curator of American sculpture.
-The James Renwick Fellowship in American Craft is available for research in American studio crafts or decorative arts from the nineteenth century to the present.
-The Sara Roby Fellowship in Twentieth-Century American Realism is awarded to a scholar whose research topic is in the area of twentieth-century American realism.
 The Joshua C. Taylor Fellowship is supported by alumni and friends of the fellowship program.
-The Terra Foundation Fellowships in American Art seek to foster a cross-cultural dialogue about the history of art of the United States up to 1980.
-They support work by scholars from abroad who are researching American art or by U.S. scholars who are investigating international contexts for American art.
+The Terra Foundation Fellowships in American Art foster international research on American art and visual culture prior to 1980 that relates to the collections of the Smithsonian Institution.
+Fellowships of three to twelve months are available at the predoctoral, postdoctoral, and senior levels to scholars from abroad who are researching American art or to US scholars with an exceptionally strong international component to their study.
 The William H. Truettner Fellowship, which funds pre- and postdoctoral research on American art, is a tribute to Mr. Truettner’s career of nearly fifty years as a curator of painting and sculpture at the museum.
 The Wyeth Foundation Predoctoral Fellowship is awarded for the advancement and completion of a doctoral dissertation that concerns the study, appreciation, and recognition of excellence in all aspects of American painting created prior to 1970.
 The terms of these fellowships, as well as the application guidelines and deadlines, are the same as for the Smithsonian Institution Fellowship Program.
+However, senior-level Terra Foundation Fellows are eligible for an augmented stipend of $60,000 for a twelve-month appointment.
 Applicants to the Smithsonian Institution Fellowship Program who propose a primary advisor/supervisor from the Smithsonian American Art Museum will be considered for all relevant award categories at this unit.
 More information about all these opportunities can be found here.

 Smithsonian Astrophysical Observatory (SAO)